ffortefct/observability/README.md

 ### General Purpose ECK Stack

-All data sent to Elasticsearch can be visualized on Kibana.
+All data sent to Elasticsearch can be visualized in Kibana.

 There're Elastic Agents (deployed as a DaemonSet in every Kubernetes cluster node) which collect cluster metrics from a Kube State Metrics instance.
 Those agents are managed by a Fleet Server.
 You can manage those agents through Kibana.